-SMARTNET™ EV SERVICE STATIONS
+SMARTNET™ MULTI-FUEL SERVICE STATIONS

 Imagine an EV service station that stores off-peak energy from renewable sources, such as from solar and wind farms for smart load levelling.

-Imagine no more, this concept is a reality that we are developing in the hope of attracting manufacturing and distribution partners.
+Imagine no more, this concept is a reality in the making, that we are developing in the hope of attracting manufacturing and distribution partners.
 But first we need cooperation from stakeholders in R&D before they go too far down a more expensive and less versatile route, in the process raising their carbon footprints and global temperatures.

 This website is provided on a free basis to promote zero emission transport from renewable energy in Europe and Internationally.
-Copyright © Universal Smart Batteries and Climate Change Trust 2021.
+Copyright © Universal Smart Batteries and Climate Change Trust 2022.
 Solar Studios, BN271RF, United Kingdom.